Amok Press: Background and founding

-History
+History and activities

-Founding

-Amok Press was founded in mid-1986 by friends Adam Parfrey and Ken Swezey, based in New York City.
-They operated out of Swezey's apartment in the East Village of New York City.
-Swezey was then the operator of a small printing business, and said he intended to use it to "take risks on books dealing with taboos and heresy".
-Parfrey was, at the time, a used book wholesaler, and had co-created the Exit magazine.
-Parfrey was affiliated with, but did not have control over, the Amok catalog, and Ken Swezey helped the operators of Amok Books.
-According to Parfrey, he convinced Swezey, then working for Amok Books, to start their own publishing business covering similar materials to the catalog.
-The name Amok Press comes from the term amok, "in a frenzied, murderous manner".

 Book publishing

 Editing, typesetting, design and publicity were initially done in-house by Parfrey and Swezey.
 Writer Charles Schneider assisted both Amok Press and Amok Books.
 It functioned as an underground press.
 It was one of several independent publishers that sprung up in the 1980s.
 Other independent publishers that emerged at about the same time included Autonomedia, RE/Search Publications, and Loompanics.
 Compared to those, Amok Press was more right-leaning in the books it published.
 Parfrey was its co-editor.
 They declared their aims to be promoting resistance to good taste and the existing consensus.
 The Daily Telegraph described it as "wild and anti-authoritarian".
-Parfrey said in an interview that "Most people in our culture are like zombies from a George Romero movie.
+Parfrey said that "Most people in our culture are like zombies from a George Romero movie.
 Our books offer strong medicine for a shallow world."

 The first books published by Amok appeared the year after its founding, in 1987, which had them publish two books.
 Its first book, published that year, was an English translation of Michael by Nazi propaganda minister Joseph Goebbels, with the translation by Joachim Neugroschel.
 Almost immediately, it was a success, their first book being reviewed in The New York Times, a surprise for the first book for a new publisher.
 Despite this success, many reviews were critical, with a reviewer from The New Republic accusing Parfrey of attempting to start a "neo-Nazi revival".
 This made Parfrey take a step back from his plans to publish a book by the neo-Nazi James Mason, about George Lincoln Rockwell.

 Amok Press also published Apocalypse Culture that year.
 "Apocalypse Culture" is also the name of the milieu around Amok Press.
 Content was controversial and ranged from conspiracy theories to the occult to neo-Nazism.
 The book was very successful and became a cult hit; by mid-1988 it was on its third printing.
 In 1988, Amok Press published The Manson File, an anthology of writings on Charles Manson that declares him "one of the last true heretics of our time".
 This book was a success and underground hit for Parfrey.
 Other titles, like Boxcar Bertha, saw less success.
 After initial successes, its later publications were commercial failures.